jsstaedtler/bigraccoon-pico/content/articles/xc3/xc3ch3.md

 </div>

 > Some more sneaky tricks from the game's developers here.
-This is D.  But this is the first time we've seen D's Moebius form on his own—we've only seen him interlinked with J.
+This is D.  But this is the first time we've seen D's Moebius form on his own—until now, we've only seen him interlinked with J.

 > And furthermore, he lacked his "horns" back then, which are an accessory he uses to enhance his natural senses.
 So the identity of this monster remains unknown until the big Chapter 4 reveal.